 - If not a new initiative, show how a grant from the Challenge will bring about a step-change in your impact, and build sustainability or capacity within your group to continue to deliver for children and young people

 Please note: applications to Challenge London are now closed.
-A New Direction are investing in 5 places through Strand 1 of the programme - you can find out more about these programmes here.
-Expressions of interest for Strand 2 closed on Monday 12 November.
-Strand 2 investments will be announced in April 2019.
+A New Direction are investing in 12 places through Challenge London - you can find out more about these programmes here.

 What are the requirements for match investment?

 Proposals to Challenge London must demonstrate match investment to an equivalent amount to that requested from A New Direction.
 We’re particularly interested in opportunities to unlock new investment opportunities for arts and cultural activity.
 The parallel investment cannot be in-kind or originating from other Arts Council sources, for example from Youth Music, National Lottery Project Grants or National Portfolio investment.

 I’d be interested to work as a strategic partner in the Challenge, how can I get in touch?

 We’d love to hear from other organisations who offer investment whose work connects with ours to discuss opportunities to work together.
 Please get in touch at Challenge.London@anewdirection.org.uk.

 How can I get more information about Challenge London?

 How can I find out about programmes that received investment between 2015 and 2018?